 Oasis Charter Public School is governed by a board that is part of a non-profit organization called Under Construction Education Network.

-Regularly scheduled Board meetings are held once per month on the last Tuesday of the month, in the early evening and are generally conducted at the school site.
+Regular Board meetings are scheduled for once per month and usually on the last Tuesday of the month, generally in the early evening and are generally conducted at the school site.

 Board Members Contact